 The goal for this site is to give parents a resource to understand the issues facing our state.
 Our group has been working primarily to organize the community around fair testing and developmentally appropriate curriculum.
 Across the country, parents, students, teachers and communities are recognizing the negative consequences that stem from an over reliance on standardized testing.
+Each and every day our children deal with a pile of demanding assignments which are extremely difficult to handle without an essays order help or services like SpeedyPaper.
+Being overburdened with troublesome assignments, our children are constantly grasping at straws trying to get back on track.
 For many years, Parents Across Rhode Island has been advocating for children and working to educate parents around the state.
-And no matter what kind of child you have, he may be the tallest man in the world, we all are protected equally.

 In 2014, the RI Legislature passed a three year moratorium on the use of the NECAP as a graduation requirement.
 This was the result off nearly three years of hard work (six years for some people) consisting of testifying, lobbying, writing, speaking, phone calls and advocating.
 The policy of using the NECAP as a requirement for graduation was deeply flawed.
 Thankfully, in what turned out to be a great civics lesson, the people prevailed and stopped it before it could hurt any more students.
 Since the passage of this legislation, the state has signed on with the multi-state PARCC Consortium, a standardized test aligned to the Common Core State Standards.

 The 2014-2015 school year was the first year that PARCC was administered to students in our state.
 Results from the test will be back in the Fall of 2015.